 Invisible seams

-The first button is sewn before the collar stand is folded down.
-So it can only be seen from one side!
+The first button is sewn on before the collar stand is folded down, so it is only visible from one side!

-I was lucky enough to receive a Kalgati that fit me a few months ago.
-I have already explained everything to you on the technical level, but as it is a shirt that I have worn a good twenty times in the meantime, I would like to share with you my feelings about the experience.
+I was lucky enough to receive a Kalgati tailored to my measurements a few months ago.
+I have already explained everything to you on the technical side, but since it is a shirt that I have worn a good twenty times in the meantime, I would like to share with you my feelings on the experience.

 Placing the order